deeplearning4j/deeplearning4j/quickstart.md

 mvn --version
 ```

 Maven is widely used among Java developers and it's not optional for working with DL4J.
-If you come from a different background and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html).
+If you come from a different background and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html), which includes some additional troubleshooting tips.

 #### <a name="IntelliJ">IntelliJ IDEA</a>